 Can a Nonprofit Have an Investment Account?

 Yes, nonprofits can have investment accounts, also known as brokerage accounts.
-In fact, as a part of good financial stewardship, you likely should have one.
-And as a registered 501(c)(3) organizations are generally exempt from paying federal income tax on investment portfolio dividends and gains.
+In fact, as a part of good financial stewardship, you should have one.

+As a registered 501(c)(3) organization, you are generally exempt from paying federal income tax on investment portfolio dividends and gains.
 Thus, a nonprofit’s investment account has built-in, money-saving value over those of for-profit businesses.
 Your tax-exempt status increases your overall return potential and allows you to change investments without significant tax implications.

 Can Nonprofits Invest in Stocks?

 Like most organizations, nonprofits can invest in stocks, and many do as part of a well-rounded investment strategy designed to generate revenue to support their mission.
-Moreover, nonprofits can also invest in a number of other types of assets, such as bonds and more conservative, highly liquid strategies like Treasury Bills, CDs, and money market mutual funds.
+Moreover, nonprofits can also invest in other types of assets, such as bonds and more conservative, highly liquid strategies like Treasury Bills, CDs, and money market mutual funds.

 However, to avoid violating U.S. Securities and Exchange Commission (SEC) regulations, your investments should not benefit your nonprofit’s employees or board members.
 Note: this means board members should not be managing your funds or benefiting from them in any way.
 It's best to avoid any potential conflict of interest and find a third party who can support you as a fiduciary in your organizational goals.
 This also helps remove politics and brings in nonprofit expertise and guidance.